This page describes the steps to set up your Google Cloud environment so that you can distribute your Kubernetes apps.

 You must enable the Container Analysis API, which scans your container images in Container Registry for vulnerabilities.
 For an overview of vulnerability scanning in Container Analysis, see see the Container Registry Documentation.

-At the top of the page, click Add solution.
+At the top of the page, click Add product.

 Click Create.
-It might take a few seconds to create your solution.
+It might take a few seconds to create your product.

 You add your pricing model and marketing information for your solution in later steps.